cabidarosemiajoyce-svg/CCM101-rmjcabida/Laboratory-03-Multi-Cloud-Explorer/README.md

 | Google Cloud Platform (GCP) | Compute Engine |

 These cloud services provide virtual computing environments that can be used to run Linux-based workloads.

-## Conclusion

-The KillerCoda investigation demonstrated how basic Linux commands can be used to examine a computer environment.
-The operating system, CPU, memory, and disk information were identified using standard Linux commands.
-The investigation also showed how a Linux server could be migrated to a cloud environment using virtual machine services from AWS, Microsoft Azure, or Google Cloud Platform.